SeaQL/summer-of-code/2023/Ideas List.md

-> We were not accepted into GSoC 2023.
-We still offer regular internships, but not in the same format.
-Checkout https://www.linkedin.com/jobs/view/3519852307/ for details.

 # GSoC 2023 Ideas List

 Welcome!
 If you haven't read the [GSoC Contributing Guide](CONTRIBUTING.md) please read it first before going through the ideas list.